unthoughts/unthoughts.github.io/_posts/2025-07-12-blurb-on-liquidity.md

 Prices are not encoded by the AMM equation, but rather discovered by the market.
 The equation merely constrains the supplies to satisfy diminishing marginal utility, which is necessary for price discovery.
 (Play around with a constant-sum equation and see how the resulting market is severely misbehaved.
 Hint: the exchange ratio must be 1:1, so no diminishing marginal utility and therefore no price discovery and the pool is easy to drain.)

 ## Depth analysis

+In this section we'll quantitatively analyze the depth in constant-product AMMs.
+Our goal is to answer questions like "what percent of the supply is employed for trading within a given price range".

 We can express supply $x$ as a function of the $Y$-price per unit of $X$: $p=\frac yx$.